 Tricuspid atresia is treated with surgery.
 Most babies with tricuspid atresia who have surgery will live well into adulthood, though follow-up surgeries are often needed.

-Tricuspid atresia symptoms include:
+Tricuspid atresia symptoms become evident soon after birth, and can include:

 Some babies with tricuspid atresia may also develop symptoms of heart failure, including: